Rahn-IT/traefik-gui/Readme.md

 - Automatically add HTTP -> HTTPS redirect
 - Automatically add HTTP rule for the `/.well-known/acme-challenge/` endpoints - when set to port 80 your downstream application can request Let's encrypt certificates via HTTP.

 The GUI currently doesn't validate the data you put in.
-It'ss just paste the incorrect data in the config file.
+It's just pastes the incorrect data in the config file.

 # Installation